gregreindel/llm-exe/docs/prompt/advanced.md

 </GenericOutput>

-Here is a slightly more advanced example showing a template that uses the `if` and `each` helpers supplies by Handlebars.
+Here is a more advanced example showing a template that uses the `if` and `each` helpers supplied by Handlebars.
 <GenericOutput example="prompt.advanced.withReplacementsTwo">

 <<< ../../examples/prompt/advanced.ts#withReplacementsTwo